 Transponder Car Key?

-If your car key is the plain old fashion metal type with no plastic handle then you can be certain that it has no Immobiliser, but most modern keys have the remote central locking buttons built into the key.
-Some will have a transponder chip enclosed within the case, others will not, the easiest way to find out is to open it and see if there is a transponder chip enclosed within the case.
+If your car key is the plain old fashion metal type with no plastic handle then you can be certain that it has no Immobiliser.
+Having a remote key is no guarantee of an immobiliser.
+The best way to find out is to open it and see if there is a transponder chip enclosed within the case.

 Inside the Subaru Key